Terrestrial

 and land rule ecology

-For years, PNNL researchers have been part of a wide scientific effort to study how land and water interact.
-From soils at the pore scale to regions at the watershed scale, they have investigated the interface between terrestrial and aquatic systems, which are ecologically critical and biogeochemically dynamic.
+Pacific Northwest National Laboratory (PNNL) researchers contribute to a wide scientific effort to study how land and water interact.
+From soils at the pore scale to regions at the watershed scale, they investigate the interface between terrestrial and aquatic systems, which are ecologically critical and biogeochemically dynamic.

 Around the world, aquatic ecosystems dominated by water include streams, rivers, ponds, lakes, estuaries, and oceans.
-They interact with terrestrial ecosystems beginning with vegetated wetlands in carbon-rich hybrid zones of water and land.
+These aquatic ecosystems interact dynamically with terrestrial ecosystems, resulting in unique hybrid ecosystems such as vegetated wetlands and other systems that experience variable inundation due to the intersection of land and water.

-These terrestrial-aquatic zones are relatively small in size, but they have monumental consequences for Earth systems.
-They capture, store, transform, and release carbon, nitrogen, water, energy, and other entities that influence feedback loops with aquatic environments, land ecosystems, the atmosphere, and climate.
+These terrestrial–aquatic zones are relatively small in size, but they have monumental impacts on Earth systems.
+They capture, store, transform, and release nutrients, water, energy, and other entities that influence feedback loops with aquatic environments, land ecosystems, the atmosphere, and more.

-Some scientists at PNNL specialize in the carbon cycle of soils, which sequester much of the Earth’s carbon, and—depending on conditions of wetting and drying—release it back into the atmosphere as carbon dioxide.
+Some scientists at PNNL specialize in the study of soils, which are a critical reservoir for important nutrients, and—depending on conditions of wetting and drying—release them back into the atmosphere as carbon dioxide.

-PNNL-Sequim is the only coastal research site within the national laboratory system of the Department of Energy (DOE).
-Researchers there support DOE missions related to sustainable energy (including algal biofuels and ocean-wave energy), coastal hazards risks, wetlands health, marine chemical transport hazards, and biofouling.
+PNNL-Sequim is the only marine research site within the national laboratory system of the Department of Energy (DOE).
+Researchers there support DOE missions related to energy (including algal biofuels and marine energy) and environment, such as better understanding coastal hazards risks, wetlands health, marine chemical transport hazards, and biofouling.

-Still other scientists at PNNL are part of a growing effort to incorporate terrestrial-aquatic interfaces (TAIs) into Earth systems models.
-TAIs are where fully terrestrial ecosystems transition to those that are fully aquatic—the largely coastal areas of the planet that some scientists say go from “boots to boats.”
+A growing number of scientists at PNNL are part of an effort to incorporate terrestrial–aquatic interfaces (TAIs) into Earth system models.
+TAIs are where fully terrestrial ecosystems transition to those that are fully aquatic.